HVAC PPC Guide: How To Get Leads and Boost ROI

 Directing Google Ads clicks to your website homepage is a waste of money because it is too general to convert highly targeted users.

-While you may still convert some of your clicks, you will lose out on a high percentage of those seeking content tailored specifically to their user intent.
+While you may still convert some of your clicks, you will lose out on a large share of those seeking content tailored to their user intent.

 Incorrectly Tracking Conversions